himanshu263/job_profile/README.md

 # Job Portal

-A simple web application built with Flask and SQLite to manage jobs, employers, and jobseekers.
+A simple web application built with Flask and SQLite to manage jobs, employers, and job seekers.

 Features
 	•	User Roles: Admin, Employer, Jobseeker